cmc-aau/hpc-docs/docs/software/conda.md

 # Conda environments
 [Conda](https://docs.conda.io/projects/conda/en/latest/) is an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
+Conda quickly installs, runs, and updates packages and their dependencies, where a sophisticated dependency solver allows installing multiple tools into the same environment at once without introducing conflicts between required versions of the individual dependencies.
+This is ideal for scientific projects where reproducibility is key - you can simply create a separate conda environment for each individual project.

-Conda quickly installs, runs, and updates packages and their dependencies.
-Conda easily creates, saves, loads, and switches between environments on your local computer.
-It was created for Python programs but it can package and distribute software for any language.
+Conda was initially created for Python packages but it can package and distribute software for any language.
 Conda also doesn't require elevated privileges allowing users to install anything with ease.
-In comparison to [containers](containers.md), Conda is a dependency manager at the Python package level, while containers also manage operating system dependencies at the base OS image level.
-Containers and conda environments are often used together to ensure complete reproducibility and portability.
+Most tools are already available in the default [Anaconda repository](https://anaconda.cloud/package-categories), but other community-driven channels like [bioconda](https://bioconda.github.io/) allow installing practically anything.
+In comparison to [containers](containers.md), Conda is a dependency manager at the Python package level, while containers also manage operating system dependencies at the base operating system level, hence containers and conda environments are often used together to ensure complete reproducibility and portability, see for example the [biocontainers.pro](https://biocontainers.pro/) project.

 [Cheatsheet here](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf)